jeantessier/node-auth0-test/README.md

 HTTP/1.1 403 Forbidden
 ```

-You can get a JWT with the required scope with:

-> I haven't figured out this part, yet.
+The scope is set in the Auth0 dashboard by navigating to the machine-to-machine
+Auth0 App and looking at the APIs tab.
+Expand the API that is authorized and
+select the `read:messages` permission to grant it this the app.

-And use the newJWT to access the scoped endpoint:
+And use the scoped JWT to access the scoped endpoint:

 ```bash
 http --auth-type jwt :3000/api/private-scoped